tmoxon/orchestra/DEVELOPMENT.md

 ## Development Environment

+Currently, Uni does not work in Claude Code in Windows due to problems with how file paths are handled.
+Supported approaches are:

+### WSL
+Developing with VS Code connected to WSL is a good way to benefit from a Linux-based developer experience.
+Follow the guide here: https://code.visualstudio.com/docs/remote/wsl
+Once you have set up your WSL environment then you can follow the details in README.md.

+### Mac
+On a Mac you follow the installation guidance in README.md.

+### Docker
-Uni uses a Docker-based development environment with pre-installed tools and dependencies.
+This repo provides a Docker-based development environment with pre-installed tools and dependencies.

 ### Prerequisites